Atrix256/RandomCode/WebGLPBR/Readme.txt

 * make sure it's ok with no skybox selected
+ * untextured doesn't look right, right now, due to this

-* organize PBR material images into folders
+* organize PBR material images into folders? like material folders?

 * blog post on diffuse IBL at this point, with screenshots?

 * Diffuse IBL
  * make a C++ program (and blog post) on pre-integrating skybox textures
  * make webgl program load skybox / pre-integrated skybox texture.
- * have an intensity multiplier for the skybox
+ * have an intensity multiplier for the skybox?

-* have a few skyboxes available for drop down to choose from.

 ? is it normal for colors to show up on metal when it shouldn't? ask SE. like red metal showing a green light.

 * the PBR images you have are gigantic, at 9MB a pop.
 Can you find some smaller ones?
 Or do they need to be this huge?
 Could be affecting perf.
+ * maybe shrink em down to whatever you can get away with

-* then move to IBL!
+* then move to specular IBL!

 * after IBL, make it so PBR grid can use roughness of 0, not the minimum value it has.